-Efficiency with the diary means you update it regularly throughout the day.
-These could be meetings with clients, suppliers, other managers, department and your one-to-one meeting whether this is daily which is ideal.
+The efficiency of the diary means you update it regularly throughout the day.
+These could be meetings with clients, suppliers, other managers, departments and your one-to-one meeting whether this is daily which is ideal.
 You will need also to enter any meeting circulated in the office and the date of the next proposed meeting.
-This was agreed at the last meeting.
+This was agreed upon at the last meeting.

 You also need to be flexible and be able to compromise.
 A client may need to change a confirmed meeting.
 Would you be quick thinking and flexible in order to offer an alternate date or would think that any appointment in the diary is set in stone and so be inflexible?
 Here is where you need to think quickly in order to appease the client and your manager without either party being inconvenienced.